Summer Visit Day 2014: First look at Capital for rising high school seniors

 see more news & events

-The Federal Verification process is required by the Department of Education.
+The verification process is required by the U.S. Department of Education (ED).
 Schools are required to collect and maintain specific documentation on selected FAFSA records before disbursing federal funds.

 Get more information on special circumstances.

 Capital University is a private four-year undergraduate institution and graduate school located in the Columbus, Ohio, neighborhood of Bexley.
 Copyright © 2013 Capital University